 Reactions to blood component transfusion can range from mild to potentially fatal.
-Transfusion-associated circulatory overload (TACO), also called transfusional volume overload, is a common transfusion reaction in which pulmonary edema develops primarily due to volume excess or circulatory overload.
+Transfusion-associated circulatory overload (TACO) is a common transfusion reaction in which pulmonary edema develops primarily due to volume excess or circulatory overload.
 TACO typically occurs in patients who receive a large volume of a transfused product over a short period of time, or in those with underlying cardiovascular or renal disease.

 This topic reviews the clinical manifestations, diagnosis, management, and prevention of TACO.

 A general approach to a suspected transfusion reaction, as well as other specific reactions, are presented in detail separately:

 ●General approach – (See "Approach to the patient with a suspected acute transfusion reaction".)